 SU Buenos Aires - Advanced Spanish

 The SU Buenos Aires Program is a 6-week, 8-credit program for SU students who have completed a minimum of 3 semesters of college-level Spanish.
 Students advance their Spanish skills in one of the most beautiful cities of Latin America.
-This program is offered every other year and is approved for 2022 and 2024.
+This program is offered every other year.

 SU Buenos Aires Study Abroad Program